-Meet John Doe - Released May3, 1941.
+Meet John Doe - Released May 3, 1941.
 Directed by Frank Capra

 Meet John Doe is Capra's magnum-opus in a way that It's A Wonderful Life can never be.
-Director Capra and writer Robert Riskin are pretty worried about America and it comes out in full force with people coalescing into mobs and running amok when they find out their hero, John Doe, is a fake.
+Director Capra and writer Robert Riskin are pretty worried about America and it comes out in full force with screen characters coalescing into mobs and running amok when they find out their film hero, John Doe, is a fake.
 Instead of the small town and local city neighborhoods and quirky characters of Capra's earlier films, all of the United States gets kicked in the shins a bit by Riskin's running monologue (via secondary played by character Walter Brennan) about cheap consumerism and the appetite for easy solutions dressed in jack boots and uniforms.

 Gary Cooper's character (along with his caustic hobo buddy played by Walter Brennan) try hard to act like disinterested and cynical outsiders who are watching the craziness of American consumerism and politics with a jaded eye, but Cooper's character ("Long John Willoughby") can't contain it for as long as he needs in order to profit from the impersonation of the fictitious "John Doe" character.
 He finally weighs in on the side of the angels (or, that is, the side of Stanwyck) and the pair are mesmerized by the hypnotic power they've welded into an idol adored by the "hoi polloi" that are their audience.

-Capra's directing in Meet John Doe is in his prime style, everything carefully shot and peppered with sight gags, humorous tweaks to side characters, and then coupled with some of Riskin's best writing (Riskin wrote a number of Capra's films, though not It's A Wonderful Life.)
+Capra's directing in Meet John Doe is in his prime style, everything carefully shot and peppered with sight gags, humorous tweaks to side characters, and then coupled with some of Riskin's best writing (Riskin wrote a number of Capra's films, though not the much more famous Capra epic It's A Wonderful Life.)
 Meet John Doe is not as smooth and elegant as Mr. Smith Goes to Washington, but Riskin and Capra are trying to pack a lot more into this tale, and that's where the film finally fails, unable to tie up the whole thing in a way that both makes sense and is satisfactory.

 With John Doe standing in the snow on Christmas Eve at the top of a tall building, ready to kill himself, the difference between Meet John Doe and It's A Wonderful Life shortens considerably.
 It is as if the relative disappointment of Meet John Doe was recalibrated on a smaller and more personal scale five years and one world war later into It's A Wonderful Life.
 Both films have heroes that are pushed to their limits and then hinge their life onto self-sacrificing suicide.
 In a way, 'Long John' Willoughby and George Bailey are brothers, sharing in the same fraudulent interior personality but given a second chance by credits that roll onto the screen just in time, leaving them both with a challenge to do something a lot harder than killing themselves: to keep living.